HegdePrasanna/print-cleaner/README.md

 # Print Cleaner

-Print Cleaner is a Visual Studio Code extension that allows you to comment out print statements in Python files with the option to exclude statements that follow a line containing `#required`.
+Print Cleaner is a Visual Studio Code extension that allows you to comment out print statements in Python files with the option to exclude statements that follow a particular pattern.
 This extension helps in cleaning up code by quickly and easily commenting out print statements that are no longer needed for debugging or logging purposes.

 ## Features

-- Comments out print statements in Python files.
+- Comments out print statements in Python, JavaScript, and TypeScript files within the project directory.
-- Skips commenting print statements if the previous line contains `#required`.
+- Skips commenting print statements if the previous line contains `# required` or `// required`.
-- Works with multiple Python files in the workspace.
+- Works with multiple Python, JavaScript, and TypeScript files in the workspace.

 ## Installation